 It’s been nearly 23 years since environmental activist Julia “Butterfly” Hill climbed down from a giant thousand-year-old California redwood tree named Luna, after calling it home for two years.
 Here’s how her activism has stood the test of time.

-Hill caught the attention of the world when she became a spokesperson for Luna.
-In total, she spent 738 days in the Humboldt County redwood (December 10, 1997, to December 18, 1999).
-She lived on a six-foot platform nearly 200 feet above the ground.
+Environmental activist Julia “Butterfly” Hill caught the attention of the world when she became a spokesperson for Luna.
+In total, she spent 738 days in a Humboldt County redwood (December 10, 1997, to December 18, 1999).
+She lived on a six-foot platform in the thousand-year-old redwood nearly 200 feet above the ground.

 “I came down to a hurting world – constantly wanting and needing my help with everything they cared about.
 From their child’s book report, to trying to save local trees and community gardens, to ending animal cruelty for food, to creating the department of peace in response to endless wars.
 The issues and challenges were endless,” Hill writes on her website.